-ITEM 1-ELECTION OF DIRECTORS
+ITEM 1: ELECTION OF DIRECTORS

-The Board currently is composed of five directors serving staggered three-year terms and divided into three classes: Class I currently consists of Dr. Thomas J. O'Brien, Class II consists of Richard R. Crowell and Alan B. Levine and Class III consists of Dr. Michael J. Hartnett and Dr. Amir Faghri.
-Class I, Class II and Class III directors will serve until our annual meetings of stockholders in 2013, 2012 and 2011, respectively.
+The Board currently is composed of eight directors serving staggered three-year terms and divided into three classes: Class I currently consists of Dr. Thomas J. O'Brien, Edward D. Stewart and Daniel A. Bergeron, Class II consists of Richard R. Crowell and Alan B. Levine and Class III consists of Dr. Michael J. Hartnett, Mitchell I. Quain and Dr. Amir Faghri.
+Class I, Class II and Class III directors will serve until our annual meetings of stockholders in 2016, 2015 and 2017, respectively.
 Vacancies on the Board may be filled only by persons elected by a majority of the remaining directors.
 A director elected by the Board to fill a vacancy in a class, including vacancies created by an increase in the number of directors, shall serve for the remainder of the full term of that class, and until the director's successor is duly elected and qualified, or until the director's resignation or removal.

-Our Nominating and Corporate Governance Committee has nominated Mr. Mitchell I. Quain for election as a new Class II director and has nominated Dr. Hartnett and Dr. Faghri for re-election as Class III directors.
+Our Nominating and Corporate Governance Committee has nominated Mitchell I. Quain for re-election as a Class II director and has nominated Dr. Michael J. Hartnett and Dr. Amir Faghri for re-election as Class III directors.
 Our Nominating and Corporate Governance Committee reviewed the qualifications of the nominees for election to these classes, and unanimously recommended that these nominees be submitted for election or re-election to the Board.
-The term of the Class II directors expires in 2012.
-Mr. Quain will be an additional director in Class II.
-The term of office of the Class III directors expires this year.
-Dr. Hartnett is currently a director of RBC Bearings Incorporated and was appointed to the Board in June 1993.
-Dr. Faghri is currently a director of RBC Bearings Incorporated and was appointed to the Board in July 2004.
-If elected at the annual meeting, the Class II nominee would serve until the 2012 annual meeting and the Class III nominees would serve in each case until the 2014 annual meeting and until their successors are duly elected and qualified, or until the director's resignation or removal.
+If re-elected, Mitchell I. Quain will be moving from Class III to Class II.
+The term of office of the Class II directors expires in 2015.
+Mitchell I. Quain is currently a director of RBC Bearings Incorporated and was appointed to the Board in September, 2011.
+Dr. Michael J. Hartnett is currently a director of RBC Bearings Incorporated and was appointed to the Board in June, 1993.
+Dr. Amir Faghri is currently a director of RBC Bearings Incorporated and was appointed to the Board in July, 2004.
+If elected at the annual meeting, the Class II nominee would serve until the 2015 annual meeting and the Class III nominees would serve until the 2017 annual meeting and until their successors are duly elected and qualified, or until the director's resignation or removal.

-For a stockholder to nominate an individual for director at the 2012 annual meeting, the stockholder must follow the procedures outlined below under the caption "Stockholder Proposals and Director Nominations for the 2012 Meeting."
-Stockholders may also nominate a director to be considered by the Board for recommendation to the stockholders in the Company's proxy statement for the 2012 annual meeting by following the procedures outlined below under the caption "Director Nominations to be Considered by the Board."
+For a stockholder to nominate an individual for director at the 2015 annual meeting, the stockholder must follow the procedures outlined below under the caption "Stockholder Proposals and Director Nominations for the 2015 Meeting."
+Stockholders may also nominate a director to be considered by the Board for recommendation to the stockholders in the Company's proxy statement for the 2015 annual meeting by following the procedures outlined below under the caption "Director Nominations to be Considered by the Board."